- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 Papules

-Papules are the earliest inflammatory lesion and they develop when a comedo develops inflammation.
-They are raised, tender, small bumps that are pink to red in color.
+Papules are the earliest inflammatory lesion, and they develop when a comedo becomes inflamed.
+They are raised, tender small bumps that are pink to red in color.

 Pustules

-Pustules are large, painful bumps on the skin that contain pus.
-A pustule’s center is white or yellowish due to the pus and it can be surrounded by swelling and redness.
+Pustules are large, painful pus-filled bumps on the skin.
+Due to the presence of pus, the pustule’s center is white or yellowish in color, and can be surrounded by swelling and redness.

 Pimples

-Pimples are not a separate type of acne lesion–the word “pimple” is a generic term for small inflammatory lesions.
-Papules and pustules are often referred to as pimples.
+Pimples are not a separate type of acne lesion.
+A pimple is a generic term for a small inflammatory lesion; papules and pustules are often referred to as pimples.

 Nodules